 Discover the defining moments in the early life of Nancy Pelosi.
 From birth to education, explore key events.

-Nancy Pelosi is a prominent American politician best known for serving as the 52nd Speaker of the House, from 2007-2011 and 2019-2023.
-As a Democrat representing California's 11th district since 1987, she made history as the first female Speaker of the House.
-Pelosi also holds the distinction of being the first woman to lead a major political party in either chamber of Congress, leading House Democrats for two decades.
-Her leadership tenure is one of the longest in history.
-She is considered the dean of California's congressional delegation.
+Nancy Pelosi is a prominent American politician, notably serving as the 52nd Speaker of the House of Representatives twice (2007-2011 and 2019-2023).
+As a Democrat representing California's 11th district since 1987, she made history as the first female Speaker and the first woman to lead a major party in Congress, heading House Democrats for two decades.
+Her long tenure as a House leader is second only to Sam Rayburn.
+She remains a significant figure in American politics and the dean of California's congressional delegation.

-In 1912, Nancy Pelosi's mother emigrated to the U.S. from Fornelli, Southern Italy.
+In 1912, Nancy Pelosi's mother, Annunciata M. "Nancy" D'Alesandro (née Lombardi), emigrated to the U.S. from Fornelli, Southern Italy.

 In 1958, Nancy Pelosi graduated from the Institute of Notre Dame, an all-girls Catholic high school in Baltimore.